Spanish missions in the Sonoran Desert: Geography and history

 In the Spring of 1687, Jesuit missionary named Father Eusebio Francisco Kino lived and worked with the Native Americans (including the Sobaipuri) in the area called the "Pimería Alta," or "Upper Pima Country," which presently is located in northern Sonora and southern Arizona.
 During Father Eusebio Kino's stay in the Pimería Alta, he founded over twenty missions in eight mission districts.

 On February 3, 1768, King Carlos III ordered the expulsion of the Jesuits from Spain and its overseas empire.
-Despite the order, many Jesuits remained in and around the present day Tucson, Arizona as late as the 1780s.
+Despite the order, many Jesuits remained in and around the present day Tucson, Arizona, as late as the 1780s.

+The Jesuit missionaries were subsequently replaced by Franciscans, who divided the existing missions between two institutes: the Colegio de Querétaro and the Province of Santiago de Xalisco.

 Missions

+Missions were organized hierarchically.
+Each province contained several missions (cabaceras), which might have dependent visitas.
+(A particularly successful visita might be promoted to a mission in its own right.)
+Each mission or visita in turn had subordinate pueblos.

+The five provinces of Sonora and Sinaloa were: